eigerco/nebula/app/pages/contracts/marketplace.md

 The marketplace contract enables the creation and management of listings for various assets.
 Users can buy, update, pause, and remove listings.

+Actually it expects the trustlines to be in-place among NFTs and buyers.
+There is a work in progress and more information regarding this here: https://github.com/eigerco/nebula/issues/103 .

 ## Features

 - Create and manage listings for assets.